 - NGOs gain exposure and new tools to help their mission.
 They also develop new relations and increase their potential to attract funding.

 - Freelancers find purpose, a learning experience, sense of belonging, money.

 Our greatest challenge is to communicate these value propositions to every type of participant and stakeholder.
-Sensorica has been perfecting its Open Innovation model for the past 10 years.
+Sensorica has been perfecting its Open Value model for the past 10 years.
 There is no doubt about its merits, but it is still relatively new and largely unknown by traditional institutions.
 We have to look at this with an entrepreneurial spirit.